-- Background: Present the ideas and scientific rationale behind the proposed research project. - Area(s) of Emphasis: State the FY24 LCRP Area(s) of Emphasis that will be addressed. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached.
-Provide evidence or scientific rationale that supports the hypothesis and/or objective(s). - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design, including appropriate controls. - Impact: Summarize the potential impact of the proposed project toward the goal of reducing suffering from lung cancer.
-State explicitly how the research will ultimately accelerate the movement of promising ideas toward clinical applications. - Relevance to Military Health: Describe how the proposed project is relevant to military Service Members, Veterans, and their Families.
+- Background: Present the scientific rationale behind the proposed research project. - Area(s) of Emphasis: State the FY24 LCRP Area(s) of Emphasis the project addresses. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached.
+Provide evidence or rationale that supports the hypothesis and/or objective(s).

-Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+- Specific Aims: State the specific aims of the study. - Study Design: Describe the study design, including appropriate controls. - Impact: Summarize the potential impact of the proposed project toward the goal of eradicating deaths and suffering from lung cancer.
+Describe how the project will translate promising, well-founded laboratory or clinical research findings into clinical applications for patients with or populations at risk for lung cancer.
+State explicitly how the research will ultimately accelerate the movement of promising ideas toward clinical applications. - Relevance to Military Health: Describe how the project is relevant to military Service Members, Veterans, and their Families. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
 The lay abstract is used by all reviewers, and addresses issues of particular interest to the affected community.
 Abstracts of all funded research projects will be posted publicly.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.
 Do not duplicate the technical abstract.